fsantanna-no/ce0-old/README.md

     - Assigning the owner to another variable, which becomes the new owner (e.g. `new = old`).
     - Passing the owner to a function call argument, which becomes the new owner (e.g. `f(old)`).
     - Returning the owner from a function call to an assignee, which becomes the new owner (e.g. `new = f()`).
-4. The original owner is invalidated after transferring its ownership.
+4. When transferring ownership, the original owner is assigned its null subtype.
-    - `TODO: remover essa regra`
-5. Ownership cannot be transferred to its own subtree.
+5. Ownership cannot be transferred to the current owner subtree.
 6. Ownership cannot be transferred with an active pointer in scope.
 7. A pointer cannot escape or survive outside the scope of its owner.